Nipatsku/heightmap-data-viz/README.md

 ![model](finish_blender.PNG)

 The goal was to simulate a sonar data visualization application, where Y coordinate represents the horizontal plane around the boat and color represents depth.

+The entire chart application is created with a single static `HTML` file, no installation or build required.